eoghain/RBCollectionViewInfoFolderLayout/README.md

 ####TODO

-- [ ] Imlement decoration view that places a caret over opened item linking it to the folder
+- [X] Imlement decoration view that places a caret over opened item linking it to the folder
 - [ ] Figure out why position of the folder animates open, but the view just pops in
-- [ ] Implement sticky headers
+- [X] Implement sticky headers
 - [ ] Refactor deltaX calculation into prepareLayout so it isn't re-done for every item
 - [ ] Allow for per item folder heights.
+- [ ] Implement delegate methods to allow per-section headers/footers